coverclock/com-diag-hazer/README.md

 Charles F. F. Karney, "Algorithms for geodesics", *Journal for Geodesy*, 2013-01, 87.1, pp. 43..55

+G. Klyne, C. Newman, "Date and Time on the Internet: Timestamps", RFC3339, IETF, July 2002

 Greg Milner, *Pinpoint: How GPS is Changing Technology, Culture, and Our Minds*,
 W. W. Norton, 2017-05-16